 And then apparently, you know, other people were on the plane as well.

-Now I don't know what happened.
+I don't know what happened.

 I don't know what evidence they have, but I know that he got a sweetheart deal because the local prosecutor down in Palm Beach had a political bias against it because this guy was a big donor in this case to Democrats.

-Um, maybe we should get her on.
+Maybe we should get her on.

-Because she's been the one victim of this whole trafficking allegation that's been speaking out for years, and almost all of what is publicly known about the scandal comes from her, including that bombshell 2011 interview with the UK Daily Mail, where she says she met Bill Clinton on Epstein's Caribbean retreat.
+And almost all of what is publicly known about the scandal comes from her, including that bombshell 2011 interview with the UK Daily Mail, where she says she met Bill Clinton on Epstein's Caribbean retreat.

 That's the one that's called Orgy Island.

-And she said, I only met Bill Clinton uh twice, but Jeffrey had told me that they were good friends.
+And she said, I only met Bill Clinton twice, but Jeffrey had told me that they were good friends.

 I asked, how come?